Lingnan University (Guangzhou): History

+Hackett Medical College for Women

 The Hackett Medical College for Women (夏葛女子醫學院, the first medical college for women in China) and its affiliated hospital known as David Gregg Hospital for Women and Children (Chinese name is 柔濟醫院), located in Guangzhou, China, were parts of a medical center that was founded by female medical missionary Dr. Mary H. Fulton (1854-1927).
 Dr. Fulton was sent by the Foreign Missions Board of the Presbyterian Church (USA), with the support of the Lafayette Avenue Presbyterian Church of Brooklyn, New York, of which David Gregg was pastor.
 The college was dedicated in 1902 and offered a four-year medical curriculum.
 At the end of 1932, the medical center was registered and put under the control of the Chinese government.
 Furthermore, it affiliated with Guangzhou Hospital and Lingnan University to form the Sun Yat-Sen Medical College in 1936.

 During the 1930s and 40s, the university was forced to move several times as Japanese armies advanced across China.
-In 1937, it relocated to Hong Kong as the Japanese occupied Canton, and in 1942, to Kukong (now Shaoguan) in northern Kwangtung Province, as the Japanese occupied Hong Kong.
+In 1937, it relocated to Hong Kong as the Japanese occupied Canton, and in 1942, to Qujiang, Shaoguan in northern Guangdong Province, as the Japanese occupied Hong Kong.
 After World War II, the university was finally able to return to Canton.

 In 1953, Lingnan University was incorporated into Chung Shan University (now Sun Yat-sen University).
-Members of the university who fled from communist rule to Hong Kong founded the Lingnan College in Hong Kong to continue the spirit of the university in 1967.
-That college became Hong Kong's Lingnan University in 1999.
+Members of the university who fled from China's Communist rule to Hong Kong founded the Lingnan College in Hong Kong to continue the spirit of the university in 1967.
+That college became Lingnan University in 1999.